 OR:

 Options 8/9:

-that, pending the review of ECC Report 112, administrations shall only authorise operation of mobile earth stations operating under the control of MSS systems using downlinks in the frequency band 1613.8-1621.35 MHz (space-to-Earth) subject to acceptable compatibility with the radioastronomy service operating below 1613.8 MHz having been demonstrated in an appropriate future ECC Report;
+that, taking into account considering l), m) and n), before considering granting an authorisation for operation of mobile earth stations operating under the control of MSS systems using downlinks in the frequency band 1613.8-1626.5 MHz (space-to-Earth), CEPT administrations shall check the updated information on RAS interference in the in the frequency band 1610.6-1613.8 MHz resulting from current and future MSS systems operations in the band 1613.8-1626.5 MHz resulting from the measurements carried out according to Decides [3];

+that CEPT administrations shall raise to the relevant authority any interference to RAS sites in the frequency band 1610.6-1613.8 MHz (primary) resulting from the operation of current and future MSS systems operations in the band 1613.8-1626.5 MHz (secondary space-to-Earth);]

 COMMENT: The option of Decides 8&9 is still partly disproportionate, as it again links the authorisation of a mobile earth station (which is within the mandate of the administration) with the transmissions from a satellite (which are subject to approval only by the administration responsible for the satellite).
 However, it is not prescriptive or discriminatory as appropriate action is left for the administration to determine.